thecybermind/writeelf/README.md

 This will (by design) corrupt any file occupying the 16384 sectors starting with sector 2048, so just don't leave anything important on the card.
 You can also restore the old data by providing a backup filename for the -f parameter.

-YOU MUST RUN THIS AS AN ADMINISTRATOR.
+*YOU MUST RUN THIS AS AN ADMINISTRATOR*.
 If you are not logged in as an administrator, you can use the "runas" command:

     runas /env /user:Administrator "writeelf -f=demo.elf J"